Oxford University Press

 Carnegie Endowment for International Peace

-The next decade will be decisive in the fight against climate change.
-It will be impossible to hold the planet to a 1.5o C temperature rise without controlling methane and CO2 emissions from the oil and gas sector.
+The remaining years in this decade will be decisive in the fight against climate change.
+It will be impossible to hold the planet to a 1.5-degrees C temperature rise without controlling methane and CO2 emissions from the oil and gas sector.
 Contrary to popular belief, the world will not run out of these resources anytime soon.
-Consumers will continue to demand these abundant resources to fuel their cars, heat their homes, and produce everyday goods like shampoo, pajamas, and paint.
-But it is becoming more environmentally damaging to supply energy using technologies like fracking oil and liquefying gas.
+Absent low-emission substitutes for today’s plethora of petroleum products, if consumers continue to demand these abundant resources to fuel their cars, heat their homes, and produce everyday goods like shampoo, pajamas, and paint, emissions will continue to rise.
+Fueling future demand will be even more environmentally damaging using technologies like fracking oil and liquefying gas that can exacerbate methane emissions.
 Policymakers, financial investors, environmental advocates, and citizens need to understand what oil and gas are doing to our climate to inform decision-making.

 In No Standard Oil, Deborah Gordon shows that no two oils or gases are environmentally alike.
 Each has a distinct, quantifiable climate impact.
 While all oils and gases pollute, some are much worse for the climate than others.
 In clear, accessible language, Gordon explains the results of the Oil Climate Index Plus Gas (OCI+), an innovative, open source model that estimates global oil and gas emissions.
 Gordon identifies the oils and gases from every region of the globe-along with the specific production, processing, and refining activities-that are the most harmful to the planet, and proposes innovative solutions to reduce their climate footprints.

-Global climate stabilization cannot afford to wait for oil and gas to run out.
+Global climate stabilization cannot afford to wait for oil and gas to run out—or for resources stop flowing and being consumed.
 No Standard Oil shows how we can take immediate, practical steps to cut greenhouse gas emissions in the crucial oil and gas sector while making sustainable progress in transitioning to a carbon-free energy future.